 Premises applications made in November/December:

-Renewal applications (external link)for licences and certificates should be lodged 20 working days before the expiry date of the current licence or certificate.
-In no case may the application be filed after the licence or certificate has expired.
+Renewal applications (external link)for licences must be lodged 20 working days before the expiry date of the current licence.
+In no case may the application be filed after the licence has expired.

 If you allow your licence to expire, it means you can no longer sell or supply alcohol or have it consumed or displayed on your premises.

-You cannot renew an expired licence or certificate and you will need to make a new application.
+You cannot renew an expired licence and you will need to make a new application.

 Special licence applications(external link) must be lodged at least 20 working days before the date of the event, otherwise they may not be accepted by the DLC for consideration.